Medium CEO explains how AI is changing writing

 Deliberations over AI slop

 Tony Stubblebine is the CEO of Medium.com, which is a popular platform for people to write content.
 Personally, I’ve never been a huge fan of Medium because it presents a paywall to read the content.
 Additionally, many Medium authors seem invisible to me as real people, so I’ve always been a bit suspicious of the platform.
-However, listening to Stubblebine on this episode changed my mind a bit.
-Stubblebine is smart and insightful, and some of his points resonated with me, especially how he sees writing as a tool for thinking, and the value in people sharing their life’s experiences — points I’ll touch upon later.
+However, listening to Stubblebine on this episode from Alex Kantrowitz changed my mind a bit.
+Stubblebine is smart and insightful, and some of his points resonated with me, especially how he sees writing as a tool for thinking, and the value in sharing your life’s experiences — points I’ll touch upon later.

 Stubblebine and Kantrowitz talk generally about AI slop and how sites like Medium can avoid promoting it, as well as how to avoid the general disincentivization of writing on the internet.
 Stubblebine’s main point about slop was that the existence of it isn’t the real issue, it’s whether readers see it.
 “Does it matter how much slop is on Medium,” he asked, “or does it matter… how much slop our readers are seeing which is the question I’m asking?”
 (3:42) This is an interesting distinction and shows the ways platforms can make AI slop less visible without enforcing draconian security measures up front.